 - a.
-Faculty members or Chairs of the Departments will put together a course, Certificate, and or major/minor change. - Course Change Any change to a course's description, objectives, number of hours, etc. - Certificate Changes to any area of a current Certificate - Major Changes to any area of a current Major - b.
+Faculty members or Chairs of the Departments will develop courses, certificates, and or major/minor changes. - Course Change Any change to a course's description, objectives, number of hours, etc. - Certificate Changes to any area of a current certificate - Major Changes to any area of a current major - b.
 Faculty members, Chairs, or Administrative Assistants will request a Proposal or Report Number from their Dean's Administrative Assistant.
 These numbers will be used to distinguish each submission and will be put in the upper right-hand corner of the document.
-See attached examples. - Proposal Used for creating, changing, or dropping a course. - Report Used for creating, changing, or dropping a Major, Minor, and/or Certificates. - c.
-Once ready, the documents will need to be emailed to your Dean's Administrative Assistant by 5 pm on the Tuesday prior to the Academic Policies Meeting.
+See attached examples. - Proposal Used for creating, changing, or dropping a course. - Report Used for creating, changing, or dropping a major, minor, and/or certificate. - c.
+Once ready, the documents will need to be emailed to your Dean's Administrative Assistant by 5 pm on the Tuesday prior to the Undergraduate Curriculum and Policies Meeting.